-The successful bidder may take possession of a property after the Tax Deed to Purchaser has been recorded, which is between 60 and 70 calendar days after the date of the tax sale.
+The winning bidder may take possession of a property after the Tax Deed to the Purchaser has been recorded, which is between 60 and 70 calendar days after the date of the tax sale.

 How is the minimum bid on a tax-defaulted property determined?

 State law dictates that the minimum bid for tax-defaulted property offered at a tax sale be an amount not less than the total amount necessary to redeem the property, plus costs.
-However, pursuant to Section 3698.5(c) of the California Revenue and Taxation Code, the Tax Collector may offer that property or property interest at a minimum bid that is less than the redemption amount plus any costs, if the tax collector has offered the property or property interests at a previous tax sale and no acceptable bids were received.
+However, pursuant to Section 3698.5(c) of the California Revenue and Taxation Code, the tax collector may offer property or property interest at a minimum bid that is less than the redemption amount plus any costs, if the tax collector has offered the property or property interests at a previous tax sale and there were no acceptable bids.

 Is a tax sale publicly advertised?

-When does the right of redemption on a tax-defaulted parcel subject to the power of sale cease?
+When does the right of redemption on tax-defaulted property subject to the Tax Collector's power of sale cease?

-The right of redemption on a tax-defaulted parcel subject to the Tax Collector's power to sell ceases at the close of business on the last business day prior to the date of the tax sale.
+The right of redemption on tax-defaulted property subject to the Tax Collector's power to sell ceases at the close of business on the last business day prior to the date of the tax sale.
 There is no extended right of redemption in the State of California.

 How soon may I begin improvement of the property after my purchase?